supakonoha/SecureCommunicationsVapor/README.md

 To decrypt a message the library has added some extensions to `String` and `Data` classes.

 If you want to decrypt some `Data` you will need to use `openChaChaPoly(recipientPrivateKey: P256.KeyAgreement.PrivateKey, senderPublicKey: P256.KeyAgreement.PublicKey, salt: Data)` function on the encrypted message.
-It requieres you private key, the other part public key and the salt.
+It requieres your private key, the other part public key and the salt.
 You will receive the original message.

 ```swift
 let salt = "This is our salt".data(using: .utf8)!